Welcome to my disclosure statement! In an attempt to be thorough, this is going to sound a little like it is written by a wooden statue.

 In case it matters to anyone, here's a list of all the organizations I have been a part of, between school and employment:

 Hillview Elementary (Ammon, Idaho), Fairview Elementary (Bonneville County, Idaho), Rocky Mountain Middle School (don't try these as my password reminders when you try to hack me; it won't work, you guys), Bonneville High School (Bonneville County, Idaho), Pacific Sunwear (circa age 16, mall job), Dominos Pizza (circa age 17, delivery driver job), Intermountain Gas Company (age 17; I dug holes and spray painted gas meters, yay!), Brigham Young – Idaho (undergraduate college), EZ-NET Tools (early 20s, web design company in Idaho), PolicyTech (early 20s, intern, Idaho software company), SEMvironment (early 20s, Idaho software company), Brave Media LLC (my own holding company for various freelance web design activities while I was in college and graduate school, which contracted for several dozen small businesses around the country), Columbia University Graduate School of Journalism (grad school, NYC), Conde Nast, Mansueto Ventures, Gawker (through Gizmodo, though they still owe me money for the story I did for them), New Scientist, Mashable, Contently, Inc. (current stockholder), APB Speakers, HarperCollins, Penguin Random House.
-Maybe a few others I'm forgetting.
+And currently, my two companies that cover my various publishing and speaking projects, the International Content Company, LLC, and Snow Media, Inc.

-No offense to Dominos, but I don't have enduring or loyal ties to any of the places I have worked at or attended in the past, with the exception of Contently.
-I do not speak on behalf of the organizations I am currently affiliated with (like my publishers) unless I indicate it at the time I am speaking, and these organizations do not speak for me, as I am a tiny speck in each of their universes anyway.
+No offense to Dominos, but I don't have enduring or loyal ties to any of the places I have worked at or attended in the past and am no longer involved in.
+I do not speak on behalf of the organizations I am currently affiliated with (like my publishers) unless I indicate it at the time I am speaking, and these organizations do not speak for me personally, as I am a tiny speck in each of their universes anyway.
 I do love the 100+ employees of Contently and hope the company can help put food on the table for them and many more for a long, long time.

 5. Personal & Other